Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

 The effect of beam split can also be mitigated via signal processing techniques without additional hardware.
 For instance, \cite{elbir2021JointRadarComm} devises a beam split correction technique, wherein the corruptions in subcarrier-independent analog beamformer due to beam split are computed and passed into subcarrier-dependent digital beamformers which are then corrected to realize beam split-free beampattern.
-As a result, due to high power consumption of time delayer networks, signal processing-based approaches for beam split mitigation is of great interest for future research in THz hybrid beamforming.
-Another possible research direction may include the THz-ISAC hybrid beamformer design in low earth orbit (LEO) satellites, for which the THz channel does not face significant attenuation.
+As a result, the high power consumption of time delayer networks requires better signal processing approaches for beam split mitigation.
 In addition, developing a common performance metric for S\&C to better represent the system requirements can improve the performance and lower the hardware cost.